 In simple terms, a Concours is a car show.
 The idea is to show your car in its most perfect condition (usually cleanliness and like new condition.)
 In general, each car starts out perfect and as the judge finds something amiss, points are deducted.

 There are different levels or types of Concours.
 For the more serious competitors there is Full preparation.
 “Full” means every aspect of your car will be examined: interior, exterior, trunk, engine, and under chassis – front and rear.
 They’ll look at everything, from your spare tools to the jack.
 Nothing will go untouched.
 The cars are separated by category and trophies are awarded to the highest scores.

 On the other end of the spectrum is the “Display Only” category for those that simply want to participate in the car show.
 The cars are there just to be displayed and are not usually eligible for any trophies.

-Also there is additional how to information for Zone 8 Concours d'Elegance at the following link:
+There are also additional how to information available for Zone 8 Concours d’Elegance on the Zone 8 Website.